 What are B’nai Torah Foundation Endowment Funds and what are their assets?

 The Foundation includes different Endowment Funds that have been established by past and present members of our congregation.
-Income from these Endowment Funds are used to finance scholarships and operating expenses of our Synagogue.
+Income from these Endowment Funds is used to finance scholarships and operating expenses of our Synagogue.
 The Foundation serves as the investment vehicle for all of the individual B’nai Torah Foundation Endowment Funds.

 Where are the assets of the B’nai Torah Foundation held?
 How is money handled when donations are received for the B’nai Torah Foundation Endowment Funds?

 Foundation investments are held in two places.
-Holdings of State of Israel Bonds are held in book entry with the Bank of New York.
+Holdings of State of Israel Bonds are held in book-entry with the Bank of New York.
 Non-invested cash and mutual funds are held at the investment firm of D.B.
 Alex Brown in Baltimore, MD.
 Invested funds are held at the custodians of the mutual funds in which they are invested.

 What are B’nai Torah Foundation Endowment Funds?

 Each year, 5% of the B’nai Torah Foundation Fund balance is used to fund the program or service for which the fund was established.

 Cantor’s Programming Fund

 Joy & Gene Binkovitz B’nai Torah University

 Alisa & Richard Cohen Confirmation Class Fund